tkottke90/statecharts/src/models/base-state.md

 - Array of `OnExitNode` instances with executable children

+#### `getDataModelNodes(): DataModelNode[]`

+Returns all DataModel nodes that define local data variables for this state.

+**Returns:**

+- Array of `DataModelNode` instances that contain local data definitions

+**Usage:**

+Local datamodel nodes are processed during state entry (in the `mount()` method) before onentry actions are executed.
+This allows onentry actions to reference locally-defined data variables.

 ### Lifecycle Methods

 #### `async mount(state: InternalState): Promise<MountResponse>`

-Executes state entry behavior and determines next steps for state machine execution.
+Executes state entry behavior according to SCXML specification and determines next steps for state machine execution.

-**Process:**
+**Process (SCXML Compliant):**

+1. **Process local datamodel nodes first** - Initialize local data variables that are scoped to this state
-1. Execute all OnEntry actions in document order
+2. **Execute all OnEntry actions in document order** - Can now reference local data from step 1
+3. **Determine next steps:**
-2. If atomic state: Return current state as final destination
+   - If atomic state: Return current state as final destination
-3. If compound state: Return with `childPath` indicating initial child
+   - If compound state: Return with `childPath` indicating initial child state

 **Parameters:**